realA10001986/VSR/README.md

 ### Control the VSR via MQTT

 The VSR can - to some extent - be controlled through messages sent to topic **bttf/vsr/cmd**.
-Support commands are
+Supported commands are
 - TIMETRAVEL: Start a [time travel](#time-travel)
 - DISPLAY_PW: Set [display mode](#display-modes) to "pushwheels"
 - DISPLAY_TEMP: Set [display mode](#display-modes) to "temperature"